dspeyer/dspeyer.github.io/magic.md

 You can embed a short message in an arcane mark (roughly five words or equivalent).
 You can also embed a signature which identifies the mark as yours.
 Forging someone else's signature is a minimum DC 22 spellcraft check.

 A DC 15 detect magic will identify the spell as an arcane mark; a DC 20 will reveal any message.
 A DC 20+X check will reveal a forged signature cast at 20+2X.
+(Recognizing a signature, forged or genuine, requires outside knowledge of what the real signature looks like.)

 #### Identify Spell